VUB-HYDR/Wikimpacts/README.md

         --location_column "Locations"
     ```

+> [!WARNING]
-    :warning: Normalizing countries will go slow the first time.
+> Normalizing countries will go slow the first time.
 This is because we are using a free API (currently!).
 However, each time this script is run locally, geopy will cache the results, meaning that it will go faster the next time you run it on your local branch.
 Allow for 15-20 minutes the first time.

 3. Evaluate against the dev and test sets